wevm/viem/site/pages/docs/actions/bundler/prepareUserOperation.md

 ### Account Hoisting

-If you do not wish to pass an `account` to every `estimateUserOperationGas`, you can also hoist the Account on the Bundler Client (see `config.ts`).
+If you do not wish to pass an `account` to every `prepareUserOperation`, you can also hoist the Account on the Bundler Client (see `config.ts`).

 [Learn more](/docs/clients/wallet#account).